 What pumped storage does

 Like a battery, pumped storage is a means of energy storage.
-Power drives pumps to move water from a lower reservoir to a higher reservoir, creating a fixed amount of gravitational potential energy.
+Power drives pumps which move water from a lower reservoir to a higher reservoir, creating a fixed amount of gravitational potential energy.
 Power is extracted later by running the water back down, with the pumps running in reverse as generators.

-The upper reservoir must be an existing lake or constructed reservoir but the lower reservoir is not necessarily a “reservoir”.
-For example, a river might be utilised instead.
+The amount of energy stored depends on the volume of water raised and the height difference between the upper and lower reservoirs.
+The upper reservoir must be an existing lake or constructed reservoir, but the lower reservoir is not necessarily a “reservoir”.
+For example, a large river might be utilised instead.

 Pumped storage for New Zealand?